 The porn industry is calculated in how it targets children and young people, aiming to create a new generation of those hooked on pornography, so if your teen is struggling, it’s important that they know they are not alone.
 Some of the platforms and online resources that may help are listed below.

-Fortify Program is the perfect tool help change behaviour.
+Fortify Program is the perfect tool to help change behavior.
 Free for youth aged 13-20, the Fortify Program will walk you through more than fifty short videos that cover the science of addiction, the harms of pornography, tools to help you break free, and other helpful information so that you can be empowered to overcome your struggle with pornography.
 This service is also available for anyone over 21 years of age for a $39 one-time fee.
 Fortify Program is brought to you by Fight the New Drug

 No Fap: Get a new grip on life.
 A secular porn recovery community website for all victims of pornography.
 Whether you have a porn addiction yourself or just need support as a partner, parent, or loved one of somebody struggling with pornography, this community will support you.

 Reboot Nation helps people reboot their brains with encouragement and education.
 Reboot is a complete rest from artificial sexual stimulation (i.e., pornography).
 They are a community of people who have discovered the negative effects of pornography.
 Reboot Nation provides many resources and information to equip you with the tools necessary to start recovering today and become more aware of the potential harm caused by porn.
 Also check out Gabe Deem’s YouTube Channel